Publishing By Using the Portal Publisher API⚓︎

 28570f16-da32-4c14-bd2e-c1acc0782365

-The value that is returned is the deployment ID, which is needed to perform the operations such as retrieving information about the deployment.
+The value that is returned is the deployment ID, which is needed to perform operations such as retrieving information about the deployment.

 Verify Status of the Deployment⚓︎

-Once a deployment bundle has been uploaded and the corresponding deployment ID has been retrieved, it is possible to request the status of that deployment via a POST request to /api/v1/publisher/status with a query parameter of id that contains the deployment ID.
+has been retrieved, it is possible to request the status of that deployment via

 An example request might look like: